slashxu/to-do-list/README.md

-# to-do-list
+## To-Do-List

-To Do List in React-Native
+Simple to-do-list in React-native, basic for study.